-Grading Formula - MA, MCB, PFT, & VA except MT and ST: Final module grades are determined by total points received resulting from a weighted application of grading criteria, i.e., module exam (50%), quizzes/assignments/lab skills (20%), homework (20%), and attendance (10%).
+Grading Formula - MA.
+MCB.
+PFT. & VA except MT: Final module grades are determined by total points received resulting from a weighted application of grading criteria, i.e., module exam (50%), quizzes/assignments/lab skills (20%), homework (20%), and attendance (10%).
 For example, a module test score of 80% is multiplied by 50% (resulting in 40 value points).
 This score is added to the resulting score for the other two grading criteria to determine a student's overall module grade.
-If a student fails the final exam for any given module in any program, s/he will receive a failing grade for the module regardless of whether the calculation of other grading criteria would have resulted in a passing grade.

-Grading Formula - MT and ST: Final module grades are determined by total points received resulting from a weighted application of grading criteria, i.e., module exam (60%), quizzes/assignments/lab skills (30%), and attendance (10%).
+Grading Formula - MT: Final module grades are determined by total points received resulting from a weighted application of grading criteria, i.e., module exam (60%), quizzes/assignments/lab skills (30%), and attendance (10%).
 For example, a module test score of 80% is multiplied by 60% (resulting in 48 value points).
 This score is added to the resulting score for the other two grading criteria to determine a student's overall module grade.
-If a student fails the final exam for any given module in any program, s/he will receive a failing grade for the module regardless of whether the calculation of other grading criteria would have resulted in a passing grade.